athornton/containers-for-curmudgeons/talk.rst

 More to keep track of than an app that's just a process.

-Talking to pretty much anything else has to be treated as an off-box call.
+Talking to pretty much anything outside your process has to be treated as an off-box call.

 * To some degree, "it depends" :raw-role:`&mdash;` if you've installed your app atop a fairly full distribution, than you can still shell out to external programs or pipe through sed or whatever if you really want to.